While alcohol affects each of us differently, there are steps you can take to make sure you moderate your drinking.

 Making informed choices when it comes to drinking

-Guideline 1: Reducing the risk of alcohol-related harm over a lifetime
+Guideline 1: Reducing the risk of alcohol-related harm for adults

-Guideline 3: Children and young people under 18 years of age
+Guideline 2: Children and people under 18 years of age

 To reduce the risk of injury and other harms to health, children and people under 18 years of age should not drink alcohol.

 Guideline 3: Women who are pregnant or breastfeeding

 A. To prevent harm from alcohol to their unborn child, women who are pregnant or planning a pregnancy should not drink alcohol.